Pandapip1/NecromancyMod/README.md

 ### DISCLAIMER

 THIS MOD WILL ***NOT*** WORK ON THE AMONG US PUBLIC SERVERS!!!
 HOST GAMES LOCALLY AND IF NEEDBE USE https://zerotier.com/!
+(If you are having issues use https://github.com/dechamps/WinIPBroadcast/releases)